romainducrocq/wheelcc/README.md

 ### Linker

-wheelcc has no built-in linker: gcc/ld is used to link the assembly outputed by the compiler.
-It complies with the System-V ABI, such that libraries already compiled with gcc or other compilers can be linked with the `-L` and `-l` command-line options and used at runtime in a program compiled by wheelcc.
-This also allows to link the C standard library APIs which signatures are compatible with the current implementation of wheelcc.
+There is no built-in linker, the compiler outputs assembly that is then linked with gcc/ld.
+That output follows the System-V ABI, which allows to link other libraries pre-compiled with gcc (or other compilers) with the `-L` and `-l` command-line options and use them at runtime in a program compiled by wheelcc.
+This also allows to link the C standard library method APIs which declarations are supported by the current implementation of wheelcc.
 (TBD, it is planned to support fasm as an alternative linker to produce very small executables.)

 ### Standard library